 How thinQ is Helping the Fight Against Robocalls

-As an affiliate member of the ITG, thinQ is working in lockstep with its carriers, the government, and other industry leaders to advocate for aggressive civil and criminal enforcement and provide call-blocking tools and technology to put consumers in control of their communications.
-State Attorney Generals (details) along with voice service providers including thinQ are being led by USTelecom to combat this pervasive problem.
+As an affiliate member of ITG, thinQ works in lockstep with its 40 carriers, the government, and other industry leaders to advocate for aggressive civil and criminal enforcement and provide call-blocking tools and technology to put consumers in control of their communications.
+State Attorney Generals (details) along with voice service providers including thinQ are being led by USTelecom to combat this pervasive problem with STIR/SHAKEN compliance.

 The ITG has more than 30 voice service provider members whose operations are guided by detailed written policies and procedures.
 As you might be aware, the origination, delivery, and termination of robocalls involve numerous voice service providers in a complex ecosystem.
 More than 100 voice service providers have participated in ITG tracebacks of suspected illegal robocalls to date.